lburl01/assessment-app/README.md

 - [ ] Each player should be contained in a `ListItem` component
 - [ ] Use `Box`/`Flex` components to layout the player attributes
 - [ ] A player's `jersey_number` will be editable, so use a `TextInput`
       component for that attribute.

-Other attributes can be
+(The remaing player attributes can be static text.)

 ### Tasks